Fix: Terraform Variable Not Set — No Value for Required Variable

 └── prod.tfvarsFix 2: Use Environment Variables

-For CI/CD pipelines or when you don’t want values in files, use TF_VAR_ environment variables:
+For CI/CD pipelines or when you do not want values in files, use TF_VAR_ environment variables:

 # Set environment variable — Terraform reads TF_VAR_<variable_name>